-One of our most precious commodities is water, and guess what, a garden without water will not flourish.
+One of our most precious resources is drinking water, and guess what, a garden without water will not flourish.

 We are often hit with hot, dry periods without rain, and sometimes are contending with watering restrictions.
 But this does not mean we have to say goodbye to our beautiful gardens.
 We just need to change our approach to gardens and water.
 Here are some ideas.